Infinity-Todd/Infinity-Todd/README.md

 - 👋 Hi, I’m @ToddZhuChenyi
-- 👀 I’m interested in
+- 👀 I’m interested in soccer
 - 🌱 I’m currently learning python pycharm data analysis
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...